AdamAdham/Git/README.md

 ## Push
 **Decription**: Uploading to remote repository where my project is hosted </br>
 **Code**: git push origin master
-**Notes**: Origin is the location of the git repository, master is the branch
+**Notes**: Origin is the location of the git repository, master is the branch </br>
+Shortcut: set smth called upstream so we use git push only by </br>
+git push -u origin master

 ## SSH Keys
 **Decription**:Used to prove you are the owner of github account/ Connect local machine to github account </br>